 Pensions are another asset we often forget about.
 These can be confusing, so I explain more about pensions in this post.

-Even if you don’t have a private pension, you should have a workplace pension, which over time can gather significant value.
+Even if you don’t have a private pension, you should have a workplace pension.
+Over time this can gather significant value.
 Even after a year of regular contributions, you would be surprised how much is in your pension pot.
-Again, this could make a huge difference to a family member or a charity if you take control and make your wishes clear in a will.
+Again, this could make a huge difference to a family member or a charity if you make your wishes clear in a will.

-If you found this post interesting, please like it and share across social media or send it to your friends.
+I hope this post explained why you need a will.
+If you found it interesting, please like it and share across social media or send it to your friends.
 I’d also love to hear your thoughts and experiences, so please do leave a comment!
 Do you have a will or are you thinking of making one?